 Am I covered if I take out ordinary car insurance?

-On an ordinary car insurance policy, when you check the list of general exclusions, you will see that cover is not available if you use your car to carry passengers for monetary reward.
+When comparing private car insurance you’ll see that cover is not available if you use your car to carry passengers for monetary reward.
 If you’re not aware of this it could cause claims you make on a policy to be refused.

 This means you’ll need to switch to a commercial car insurance policy instead, if your current insurer offers one, or look around for another provider.
 By selecting this type of policy, you are covered if you drive your car as part of a rideshare service, which ensures you can access much-needed financial protection if you’re involved in an accident.